 This is problematic.
 I should Pause Before Posting.
 This is complicated.
 I should Move It Offline.
-Support your child Set examples Think out loud mistakes
+Support your child Set examples Think out loud This is bigger than me.
+Learn from I should Reach Out mistakes to an adult.

-Learn from

 Our fun and engaging activities are designed to bring you and your tween together in partnership as you navigate their burgeoning independence and support them as they figure out the role online interactions will play in their lives.